 Here at StoneSet we are used to completely transforming a public space or the way a property presents on the street.
 We have developed a variety of porous paving applications as porous paving is suitable for numerous applications Here were some of our best before and afters.

 Sure, your old hardscape may be cracked, split, or fractured, but it could still be strong enough to provide the foundation for a beautiful new piece of pavement.
 Why rip up a solid foundation just because it’s starting to wear down?
-There are plenty of reasons to restructure your worn-out overlay pavement, by using it as the foundation for a vibrant new hardscape.
-Here are some benefits of using overlay paving.

 When people hear the phrase green construction, they always tend to imagine tearing out whatever structure already exists to put in something that’s more eco-friendly.
 However, something that a lot of people don’t consider is that anything you tear down creates waste.
 It has to be broken up, hauled away, and the remnants disposed of.